alankrantas/micropython-BPIBIT/README.md

 [Thonny IDE](https://thonny.org/)

+Remember to upload the BPIBIT.py onto your BPI:bit.

 ### Very Quick Setup Tutorial

-Download the firmware .bin file, standard version, without SPIRAM support, then set the flash tool as below:
+Download the firmware .bin file, standard version, without SPIRAM support, then set the flash tool as below (select the COM or communication port which your board is connected):

 ![flash](https://user-images.githubusercontent.com/44191076/63651786-74795100-c78b-11e9-864d-d4435f677fa6.jpg)